ArvidSilverlock/bitbuffer/exampes/handling_offset.md

 ## Increment Offset Function

+This is my personal favourite, balances speed with maintainability.
+Luau likely even inlines it and optimizes out the `// 8` and `% 8` to make it the same as the one specified below this, if so, this would be, hands down, the best.

-This is my personal favourite, balances speed with maintainability, downside is you have to manually specify the `increment` function, otherwise you have to do `byte, bit = increment(byte, bit, n)`, not too nice.
+Downside is you have to manually specify the `increment` function, otherwise you have to do `byte, bit = increment(byte, bit, n)`, not too nice.
 ```lua
 local byte, bit = 0, 0
 local function incrementOffset(offset: number)